Water pinch analysis

 Water pinch analysis (WPA) originates from the concept of heat pinch analysis.
 WPA is a systematic technique for reducing water consumption and wastewater generation through integration of water-using activities or processes.
 WPA was first introduced by Wang and Smith.
 Since then, it has been widely used as a tool for water conservation in industrial process plants.
-Water Pinch Analysis has recently been applied for urban/domestic buildings.
+Water pinch analysis has recently been applied for urban/domestic buildings.
 It was extended in 1998 by Nick Hallale at the University of Cape Town, who developed it as a special case of mass exchange networks for capital cost targeting.

-Techniques for setting targets for maximum water recovery capable of handling any type of water-using operation including mass-transfer-based and non-mass-transfer based systems include the source and sink composite curves (Nick Hallale (2002).
-A New Graphical Targeting Method for Water Minimisation.
-Advances in Environmental Research.
-6(3): 377–390) and water cascade analysis (WCA).
+Techniques for setting targets for maximum water recovery capable of handling any type of water-using operation including mass-transfer-based and non-mass-transfer based systems include the source and sink composite curves and water cascade analysis (WCA).
 The source and sink composite curves is a graphical tool for setting water recovery targets as well as for design of water recovery networks.

+A 2018 study found by water pinch and water footprint analysis that for bricks with typical materials of clay and shale, the water consumption footprint was 2.02 L of water per brick.